payroo-group/payroll-components-demo/README.md

 This is a demo application showcasing Payroo payroll components for building embedded payroll solutions.
 It is built using [Vite](https://vitejs.dev/) and [React](https://reactjs.org/).

+> [!WARNING]
+Ensure that client side code does not make API calls directly to Payroo services.

 ## Prerequisites

 Read documentation for embedded payroll components at [Payroo Docs](https://docs.payroo.com.au/guide/embedding-payroll-components/getting-started).